Celeste Marguerite Winans1

 Jane D. Whistler 26, US, US

-• Note*: Celeste Marguerite Winans bought a beautiful stallion from Grand Duke Alexis which died 4 years later at the Crimea.
+We know he is married to Neva - why is she named Catherine?
+Clara seems to match Celeste, and Jane may be cousin Julia with who should be 16.15 - Note*: Celeste Marguerite Winans bought a beautiful stallion from Grand Duke Alexis which died 4 years later at the Crimea.
 Was she in Russia before her marriage to GM Hutton, or after?
 In 1883 at Russia.16

-• Marriage*: She married Gaun McRobert Hutton, son of Gaun McRobert Hutton and Anna Louise Unknown, on 3 September 1883 at Paris, France; Newpaper article in clippings scrapbook says:
+- Marriage*: She married Gaun McRobert Hutton, son of Gaun McRobert Hutton and Anna Louise Unknown, on 3 September 1883 at Paris, France; Newpaper article in clippings scrapbook says:

 "The interesting ceremony of a marriage between a British and American subject took place yesterday, the bridegroom being Mr. Gaun McRobert Hutton, of Grey Abbey, County Down, Ireland, and the bride Miss Celeste Marguerite Winans, of Baltimore.
 Mr. Gaun Hutton is attached to the United States Legation in St. Petersburg, where he has also temporarily taken charge of the American Consulate General.